-The first Fort Kearny was built in 1847 at Nebraska City, consisting of one lone log blockhouse sitting atop a hill over the Missouri River.
-Soldiers returning from the Mexican War wintered there.
-However, just a year later, the military decided that the site was ill-chosen and a new fort was built some two hundred miles west on the south bank of the Platte River and about halfway between Forts Leavenworth, Kansas and Fort Laramie, Wyoming.
+The first Fort Kearny was built in 1847 at Nebraska City, Nebraska which consisted of one lone log blockhouse sitting atop a hill over the Missouri River.
+Soldiers returning from the Mexican-American War wintered there.
+However, just a year later, the military decided that the site was ill-chosen and a new fort was built some 200 miles west on the south bank of the Platte River about halfway between Fort Leavenworth, Kansas and Fort Laramie, Wyoming.

 This new fort was first called Fort Childs, but then took the name of the original fort in Nebraska City.
 The new post, established along the Oregon-California Trail, was soon protecting thousands of westward-bound pioneers who camped in the wide Platte Valley around the fort.
 Reports estimate that on some days over five hundred ox teams passed the fort.
 The post also served as an ammunition depot and protected peaceable Indians in the area from hostiles and outlaws.